Xeroxcore/xheader-security/README.md

 ### Deployment

-This section explains how the middleware can be exported as a nuget and uploaded to github for safe keeping.
-This section will also go trough how you as a developer can download the package to your .Net Core applications.
+This section explains how the middleware can be exported as a NuGet and uploaded to GitHub for safekeeping.
+This section will also go through how you as a developer can download the package to your .Net Core applications.

 #### Nuget.Config

-You will first need to create a Nuget.config file in your project to enable the github repository. you nuget.config should look like the following.
+You will first need to create a nuget.config file in your project to enable the GitHub repository. you nuget.config should look like the following.

 ```xml